p1nrojas/pk-nuage-multi/README.md

 ## Prepare your enviroment

 Install docker on your laptop or any Linux server with access to Internet.
-You must have your Token ID, Project ID and Nuage License key at your reach.
+You must have your Token ID, Project ID, AWS Access Key and Nuage License key at your reach.

 ## How to start